Keating950/pipelib/README.md

 # pipelib
-A thin Rust wrapper over Unix pipes and polling.
+Pipelib is a thin Rust wrapper over non-blocking Unix pipes and polling.
+It is intended to provide an interface more similar to libc's than alternatives like [mio](https://crates.io/crates/mio) without sacrificing ergonomics or useful features.
+It's also very small, having only two dependencies other than libc.

 ## Example
 ```rust